Canadian police move to clear indigenous protest in Ontario

 Demonstrators have set up blockades in British Columbia, Ontario, Alberta and Quebec in solidarity with opponents of the Coastal GasLink pipeline project that crosses the traditional territory of the Wet'suwet'en First Nation in northwestern British Columbia.

-Hereditary chiefs of the Wet'suwet'en Nation oppose the work on their traditional territory, despite support from elected councils along the pipeline route.
+Hereditary chiefs of the Wet'suwet'en Nation oppose the work on their traditional territory, despite support from its elected council.

+"The impact of these rail disruptions is untenable.
+It can't continue," Canadian Public Safety Minister Bill Blair said.

 Via Rail, Canada's passenger train service, said last week it was temporarily laying off 1,000 employees due to the continued halt in service on CN Rail's tracks in eastern Canada caused by the blockades.
 CN Rail also announced 450 temporary layoffs.